 One leader and his team achieved the extraordinary, while the other team perished in the polar night.

-In their book Great by Choice, Jim Collins and Morton Hansen attributed Roald Amundsen’s success to better pacing and self-control.
-Others have pointed to good planning or even luck to explain Amundsen’s success and Robert Scott’s failure.
+In their book Great by Choice, Jim Collins and Morton Hansen attributed Roald Amundsen’s success in being first to the South Pole to better pacing and self-control – others have pointed to good planning or even luck to explain Amundsen’s success and Robert Scott’s failure.

-However, many accounts neglect one critical part of the dramatic South Pole race: the scope of the expeditions.
+However, many accounts neglect one critical part of the dramatic race – the scope of the expeditions.

 The story of the race to the South Pole challenges two common beliefs about work: